faceyspacey/respond-framework-docs-old/README.md

 ## 100% Customizable Middleware

-The backbone of Respond is our routing slash side-effects library, *Rudy*. *Rudy* offers an async middleware API similar to [koa-compose](https://github.com/koajs/compose) with "rewind."
+The backbone of Respond is our routing slash side-effects library, *Rudy*, which is hard at work under the hood. *Rudy* offers an async middleware API similar to [koa-compose](https://github.com/koajs/compose) with "rewind."

-What this means is that each middleware will pause execution of the route change and asynchronously complete before passing the request to the next middleware in the chain.
-While classic Redux offers a synchronous middleware API, ours is async to meet the demands of today.
+What this means is that each middleware asynchronously gets a chance to operate on the `route` before passing the request to the next middleware in the chain.

+> classic Redux offers a synchronous middleware API, ours is async to meet the demands of today.

-The above `routes` could be minimally served with this middleware pipeline:
+The above `routes` could be minimally served with this custom middleware pipeline:

 ```js
 export default createModule(config, options, [